compose/transporter/README.md

 Configure
 ---------
-there is a sample config in test/config.yaml.
+There is a sample config in test/config.yaml.
 The config defines the endpoints, (either sources or sinks) that are available to the application.
 ```yaml
 api:
   interval: 60s # time interval between metrics posts to the api endpoint